Alexanderstephengreenwood/weatherstation2021-api-nodejs-srv/README.md

 # weatherstation2021-api-nodejs-srv

-Testing a change with git local to remote

 This is a tentative in creating a REST API server with Nodes JS, Express and MongoDB in order to;
 - Receive environment data posts from IoT devices
 - Serve the data for RESTfull requests in order to build data dashboards